omgnetwork/omgnetwork.github.io/docs/standard-exits.md

 > The exit protocol forms the crux of the Plasma design.
 This guide aims to only discuss implementation of these concepts with respect to the OmiseGO Network.
 If you want a deeper dive of these concepts, further discussion can be found on the [MoreVP Technical Overview](morevp-technical-overview).

+> The standard exit process is the same for both ETH and ERC20 UTXOs.

 ## Implementation
 Below are the necessary steps to take when performing a standard exit.
 Each step is explained in more detail in this guide.